Young Lawyers Summer School (In-Person)

 If you have any questions, simply call us on 0800 810 1058 or email us at [email protected].

-We offer a limited number of full and partial bursaries (of up to 80% of fees) to students who could not otherwise afford to attend.
+We offer a limited number of full and partial bursaries (of up to 90% of course fees) to students who could not otherwise afford to attend.
 If you would like to apply for a bursary then please complete your bursary application here.